nigrosimone/ng-http-caching/README.md

 You can set specific lifetime for request by add the header `X-NG-HTTP-CACHING-LIFETIME` with a string value as the number of millisecond, eg.:

+`0` means "never expire", while a blank value is ignored and the configured `lifetime` is used.

 ```ts
 this.http.get('https://my-json-server.typicode.com/typicode/demo/db', {
   headers: {